ROCm/omnitrace/source/docs/installation.md

 ## Operating System

-Omnitrace is only supported on Linux.
+OmniTrace is only supported on Linux.

 - Ubuntu 18.04
 - Ubuntu 20.04